viva2 banner double

 INTRO

-The Visual Index to the Virtual Archive 2 was an interactive interface providing access to The Skyscraper Museum's unique collection of more than 1,000 photographs of the construction of the Empire State Building and the World Trade Center towers.
+The original Visual Index to the Virtual Archive 2 was an online project built by The Skyscraper Museum in 2006 using Flash software, which is no longer supported by any browsers.
+An interactive interface provided access to The Skyscraper Museum's unique collection of more than 1,000 photographs of the construction of the Empire State Building and the World Trade Center towers.
 Visitors could explore the building progress for each project and view photographs of the rising structures, workers, machinery, ceremonies, and city scenes.
 Complete with captions and descriptions of the images, VIVA 2 allowed visitors to discover and compare the building technologies and methods of the Empire State Building in the 1930's and of the World Trade Center towers in the 1960's and the 1970's.

 Even though this site offers less interaction than the original VIVA 2 platform, it presents its full content in a simple and practical series of menus and slideshows.